fgprodigal/RayUI/README.md

 3. Create your feature branch (`git checkout -b my-new-feature`)
 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
-6. Create new Pull Request
+6. Create new Pull Request | Merge Request

 About rebase: Do some search to figure out what the `git rebase` is if you don't know it.
 The rebase command is helped to keep commits tree clean.